KeplerInCoding/Greedy2Code/README.md

   - SOS button for immediate assistance.

 - **Virtual Reality (VR) Tours:**
-  - Explore travel destinations before your journey.
+  - Explore the hotels, hostel's ,pg's , etc. in virtual reality to have a better understanding and immersive experience.
   - Custom VR views for businesses and establishments.

 - **Travel Recommendations and Assistance:**